Divya-Gupta17/CareerPath_model/README.md

 Career Path Recommendation System
 Project Overview

 The Career Path Recommendation System is an AI-powered web application designed to help students and professionals discover optimal career paths based on their skills, education, interests, and job experience.
-The system leverages Machine Learning (Random Forest Classifier) to provide personalized career recommendations, along with course suggestions and guidance to enhance employability.
+The system leverages Machine Learning from sklearn.linear_model import LogisticRegression to provide personalized career recommendations, along with course suggestions and guidance to enhance employability.

 Features